IHEC/ihec-ecosystems/README.md

 ## IHEC Data Hubs

 IHEC Data Hub are the documents that IHEC members produce to exchange metadata.
 These JSON-formatted documents are mostly used to submit data to the IHEC Data Portal.
 The JSON Schema, a validator and a converter to UCSC Genome Browser track hub documents are [available here](./IHEC_Data_Hub).

+## Metadata Validation and Versioning

+For metadata versioning/validation submodule, see [available here](./metadata_version).